Jack Bursey: First Byrd expedition

 We had only the foresail and the two lower topsails set on the fore and main masts to help out the Bolling, but were gradually running up on her as the wind was fair and we were making good time.
 The order was given to clew down (haul) the lower topsails.
 One of the ordinary seamen who knew little about sailing ships ran and released the lines before the sail was clewed and the sail tore in two.
 Just then the towline snapped and there were some harsh words.

 According to Bursey, the C. A. Larsen, a whaler that worked the area every summer, met the City of New York and towed it through the pack ice while the Bolling returned to New Zealand for more supplies.
 It took seven days for Bursey and the rest of the crew to force their way through 200 miles of Antarctic pack ice and break through into the Ross Sea.

 On Christmas Day, the Great Ice Barrier was sighted, and two days later, the City of New York was tied to ice in the Bay of Whales.
 A base camp, Little America, was set up 10 mi away.
 Each day, the dog teams hauled the supplies to the camp.
 After the Bolling arrived from New Zealand with more cargo, the bay ice became unsafe, and the two ships were tied up to the towering ice barrier.
 On one trip to camp with supplies, Bursey heard the ships' whistles blowing in the alarm.
-The ice barrier had suddenly cracked, plunging tons of ice on the decks, partly capsizing the Bolling and throwing one man in the water.
+The ice barrier had suddenly cracked, plunging tons of ice on the decks, partly capsizing the Bolling and throwing one man into the water.

-"This all but ended the expedition right there," he remembered.
+"This all but ended the expedition right there," Bursey remembered.
 "The success of this million-dollar expedition depended on the polar flight.
 The fuselage of the Ford plane had landed on top of the barrier, but the wings were floating on large pieces of ice by the ships.
 Through the quick action of the crew, everything was rescued."
 The men worked hard in the weeks ahead, and before the sun went down and the long winter night set in, the camp was ready.
 In his diary, Bursey wrote, "The temperature has dropped to 172 degrees below, our record for the year so far."

 Finally, on August 20, 1929, he wrote: "Today is the day of the beautiful morning... we saw the sun for the first time since April 19."